 I was at a stop-light, and pedestrians surrounded me taking pictures of me and my Ferrari F-430 Spyder.

 A pedestrian looked wacky to me.
-I immediately ejected my safety harness.
+He approached me in my Ferrari.
+The top was down on my Ferrari; so, I’m even more alert since I’m more exposed to the public.
+As this crazy fucker approached me, I immediately ejected my safety harness.
 He asked me, “you think you’re better than me?”

-I got out of my Ferrari, and I replied, “do you think I’m better than you?”
+I got out of the car and I retorted in a loud controlled voice with a fuck-you attitude, “do you think I’m better than you?”

 He walked away.